zhiming99/rpc-frmwrk/ridl/README.md

         -P:     To specify the prefix for the target java package.
 The java package name would be
                 <prefix>.<appname>.

         -l:     To output a shared library instead of executables.
-This option is for CPP project only
+This option is for CPP project or FUSE project.

         -L：    To generate the README.md in the specified language.
 Currently we support "cn" for Chinese and "en" for English.